10 Secrets of Effective Discipline with the Strong Willed Child

 From the ‘never back down, take no prisoners’ approach to ‘stumbling around inconsistently and giving in’, we forget about the important concept of middle ground.

 The sweet spot for disciplining a strong-willed child happens when you establish yourself as a strong and respectful leader, not a dictator or a doormat.
-Here are 10 strategies that will guide you toward finding that sweet spot when raising a strong willed child.
+Here are 10 positive discipline strategies that will guide you toward finding that sweet spot when raising a strong willed child.

-10 Strategies to live by for effective discipline with a strong-willed child
+10 Strategies to live by for effective discipline with the strong-willed child

 1| Remember your ‘why’